 The implementation gap

 The lack of progress in social standards can also be due to an implementation gap, where public and/or private governance mechanisms are in place but fail to improve labour standards.
-This situation can be conceptualised as one of decoupling where policies and practices do not yield the expected results (Wijen, 2014).
+This situation can be conceptualised as one of decoupling, where policies and practices do not yield the expected results (Wijen, 2014).
 Implementation gaps differ from actual governance gaps, where governance is insufficient or inexistent.
 Here, we analyse implementation gaps and distinguish multi-scalar and local implementation gaps (Table 1).

 [Insert Table 1 about here]